Yes, your contribution matters. A lot.

 If conservation and sustainability are your values, then help us build that vibrant future for nature and people.
 Help conserve and restore the natural resources and healthy ecosystems of the western US and beyond (sometimes very far beyond) through a contribution to Seventh Generation Institute.
 Natural resources and healthy ecosystems are the keys to maintaining "resource-full" communities, now and for future generations.

-Support from real people and businesses provide the financial foundation for Seventh Generation Institute.
+Support from real people and businesses provides the financial foundation for Seventh Generation Institute.
 Yes, we secure public funds and grants, but these funds have become much less plentiful in recent years, and are not a steady source of funds - not a good way to run a steady organization.